meilisearch/documentation/learn/advanced/datatypes.md

 ## Boolean

-A Boolean value, which is either `true` or `false`, is received and converted to a lowercase human-readable text (i.e., `true` and `false`).
+A Boolean value, which is either `true` or `false`, is received and converted to a lowercase human-readable text (that is, `true` and `false`).
 Booleans can be searched as they are converted to strings.

 ## `null`